douglashill/DynamicButtonStack/README.md

 ## Requirements

 - DynamicButtonStack requires iOS 13.
 (On older versions `UIButton` responds to `imageEdgeInsets` slightly differently in some cases.)
-- It has only been tested with Swift but should work with Objective-C apps too.
 - The latest stable Xcode is expected.
+- Works with both Swift and Objective-C apps.

 ## Installation